trakerr-com/trakerr-java/README.md

 ```java
 public TrakerrClient(String apiKey, String contextAppVersion, String contextEnvName, String contextEnvVersion)
 ```
-Every arugment other than API key has a default value if you pass `null`.
+Every argument other than API key has a default value if you pass `null`.
 The second call will expose all the variables:

 ```java
 public TrakerrClient(String apiKey, String url, String contextAppVersion,